esper-io/dev-docs/docs/home/console.md

 **Google PlayStore**<br>If you want device users to have access to your Managed Google Play Store, set the Google Play Store setting to On; if you don’t, set it to Off.
 You’ll still be able to install any approved Google Play Store apps from Esper onto the device.
 This only applies to GMS devices, as AOSP devices do not include Google Play Store support.<br/>
 **USB tethering**<br>USB tethering specifies if the user is able to use their device to share a mobile connection to another device such as a laptop.
 If you’d like device users to let their devices share a mobile connection with other devices, set the USB tethering to On; if you don’t, set it to Off.<br/>
 **Edit date and time**<br> If you’d like device users to be able to set the date and time on the device, set the Edit Date and Time setting to On; if you don’t set it to Off.<br/>
-**Application uninstall**<br> Setting Application uninstall to On will block app uninstallation both locally on the device and using Esper.
-Set it to off if you need to be able to uninstall applications remotely using Esper.
+**Application uninstall**<br> Setting Application uninstall to OFF will block app uninstallation both locally on the device and using Esper.
+Set it to ON if you need to be able to uninstall applications remotely using Esper and locally on the device.
 :::tip
 With this set to on you will still be able to update your application installed on the device using Esper.
 :::